Consumer Cellular vs. Verizon

 Verizon offers more phone options than Consumer Cellular.
 Customers can choose from the latest smartphones, flip phones, or certified refurbished phones to reduce the cost of buying a phone.

 Verizon currently offers 11 flip phones and an array of smartphones.
 They don’t offer as many promotions for particular phones as Consumer Cellular.
-For some phone purchase, Verizon waives the $35 activation fee, which is a nice perk.
+For some phone purchases, Verizon waives the $35 activation fee, which is a nice perk.

 We also appreciate that you can bring your phone when you sign up for a cell phone plan.
 You’ll also have the option to keep your phone number or get a new one, similar to Consumer Cellular.